sidharthtadeparti/sidharthtadeparti.github.io/_projects/1_project.md

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/MotionPlanning/Workflow.jpg" title="Flow of Information" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/MotionPlanning/Workflow.JPG" title="Flow of Information" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">
     The setup of the implementation is depicted by the above flow chart.
 </div>

-To learn more about the project, please the the <a href='https://www.stanford.edu/'>Github Repository</a>.
+To learn more about the project, please refer the <a href='https://github.com/sidt36/ED5215-Path-Planning-Project---RCM'>Github Repository</a>.